- Organization Overview

 “Today, in Silicon Valley [terms]…we’d say that’s very disruptive what we did, we stirred it up,” he said, encouraging the graduating class to do the same in order to advance the pharmacy profession and improve patient care.
 “The profession is evolving, it isn’t done yet….
 There’s another Ninth Floor Project out there and maybe 50 years from now you can come back here and tell everybody what it was like.”

 Doctor of pharmacy degrees were officially conferred upon the Class of 2016 by executive vice chancellor and provost Daniel Lowenstein, MD.
-The newly minted pharmacists were given their olive, blue, and gold hoods by Guglielmo, assisted by Lowenstein, Komoto, associate dean for student and curricular affairs Donald Kishi, PharmD ’68, and Vice Dean Sharon Youmans, PharmD ’85, MPH.
+The newly minted pharmacists were given their olive, blue, and gold hoods by Guglielmo, assisted by Lowenstein, Komoto, Associate Dean of Student and Curricular Affairs Donald Kishi, PharmD ’68, and Vice Dean Sharon L. Youmans, PharmD ’85, MPH.

 As they did at their White Coat ceremony four years before, the graduates affirmed the Oath of a Pharmacist, led by Adler, who welcomed them as professional colleagues and asked them, before beginning the oath: “Please stand and face your relatives and friends who symbolically represent your future patients.”